TrademarkTrademark

 Less than you'd think, if you sequence it right.
 The workflow on a drop-in replacement is identical, so migration is a data-moving exercise, not a re-platforming.
 The sequence:

 1. Export your state files first.
 Before touching anything else, pull state for every workspace via terraform state pull or the HCP Terraform API.
-Workspace deletion in HCP Terraform is unrecoverable — if you lose state, your resources keep running in your cloud account with no way to manage them through Terraform.
+Workspace deletion in HCP Terraform is unrecoverable.
+If you lose state, your resources keep running in your cloud account with no way to manage them through Terraform.

 2. Inventory workspaces, variables, and team access.
 Most teams discover stale workspaces here.
 Migrate what's live; archive the rest.